Most interesting landmarks of Wales

 Described landmarks of Wales

 Wales is rich both with cultural and natural heritage.
-Here are located some of the most beautiful caves and waterfalls in United Kingdom, but here are also some of most impressive castles in the world, amazing medieval towns, diverse palaces (many are haunted), diverse archaeological monuments.
+Here are located some of the most beautiful caves and waterfalls in the United Kingdom, but here are also some of most impressive castles in the world, amazing medieval towns, diverse palaces (many are haunted), diverse archaeological monuments.

 Highlights of Wales are: